Cat Not Using Litter Box? Try These Solutions

 There are so many different types of litter boxes to choose from these days.
 Finding the right type of box for your cat can help avoid litter box issues.

 Consider your cat's size, level of mobility and the location you plan to keep the box as you choose a litter box.

 It’s important to choose the right size litter box for your cat.
-A cat needs enough room to fully turn around and not feel confined.
+A cat needs enough room to fully turn around and dig to cover his waste.

 The sides of the litter box need to be at a height that allows the cat to easily get in and out.
 This is especially important for small kittens and older cats with arthritis or other health issues that cause them to have trouble getting in and out of the box.

 If you have a larger cat and can’t find a big enough litter box in a pet store, try a clear storage container.
 These boxes are available in sizes that are just a little longer and wider than many of the litter boxes I’ve seen in pet stores.
 I use them for my 12 and 14 pound cats and they seem to appreciate the extra space.

 If the litter box is located in a less than ideal area of your home, it might be the reason why your cat is avoiding it.

 This is a problem that can easily be solved by moving the litter box to a better location.

 Factors to consider when choosing a good location for the litter box: